nygeek/drive_inspector/ROADMAP.md

 [+] 2018-06-02 Make the path construction machinery smarter.
 In
-    particular, if there is no parent file and the owner is not me then infer a parent folder that is the owner's "home directory" ... we can not see their folder structure, so we will simply say something like "~foo@bar.org/.../" to suggest the appropriate root.
+    particular, if there is no parent file and the owner is not me then infer a parent folder that is the owner''s "home directory" ... we can not see their folder structure, so we will simply say something like "~foo@bar.org/.../" to suggest the appropriate root.